Grays, Essex: Transport

 Grays has good road links, being close to the A13 road and the M25 motorway.
 The A126 London Road is the main road which links Grays town centre with Lakeside Shopping Centre, Purfleet and Tilbury.

 Grays railway station runs through the centre of the built-up core and is served by c2c services to London Fenchurch Street to the west and Shoeburyness to the east.
+The typical journey time into London is 35 minutes.

-Also Grays bus station by the station above is a hub for most bus services in Thurrock.
+Grays bus station, outside the railway station, is a hub for most bus services in Thurrock.
 The bus services are operated by Ensignbus, First Essex and NIBS Buses.

+Media

+The town is served by BBC London and ITV London with television signals received from Crystal Palace TV transmitter, BBC South East and ITV Meridian can also be received from Bluebell Hill TV transmitter.

+Local radio stations are BBC Essex, Heart East, Radio Essex, Gateway 97.8, and Thames Delta Radio, a community based radio station.

+The Thurrock Gazette is the town's local weekly newspaper.

 Sports

-The area's local football team is Grays Athletic, previously based in Grays but now in nearby Aveley, which plays non-League football and has won the FA Trophy twice.
+The area's local football team is Grays Athletic, previously based in Grays but now in nearby Tilbury, which plays non-League football and has won the FA Trophy twice.